-The OIG is conducting 10 ASRs on the grantees' 2000 audits.
+The OIG is conducting 20 ASRs on the grantees' 2001 audits.
 Eight have been completed and reports issued.
-Two are in process and will be completed by the end of September.
-Two of the completed ASRs concluded that the auditors adequately tested compliance with all regulations.
-Two other ASRs determined that the IPAs did not adequately test the grantees' compliance with LSC laws and regulations.
-The OIG required the auditors to redo the audit and perform adequate testing.
-The remaining ASRs found relatively minor testing deficiencies.
-The OIG required the auditors to redo the done on future audits.
+Three of the completed ASRs concluded that the auditors adequately tested compliance with all regulations.
+Five ASRs found relatively minor testing deficiencies.
+The OIG required these five auditors to ensure that adequate testing would be done on future audits.
+The remaining 12 reviews are in process and will be completed by September 30, 2002.

 The OIG reviews all audit reports submitted by IPAs that include critical findings and those that have management letters.
 The audit reports prepared by IPAs selected for ASRs are also reviewed.
-The OIG reviewed 104 of the 235 audit reports received for calendar year 2000.
+The OIG reviewed 104 of the 212 audit reports received for calendar year 2001.
 In prior years, a sample of reports lacking critical findings was reviewed.
 These reviews disclosed few critical findings that had not been reported and were, therefore, not cost effective.
 Reports lacking critical findings or a management letter were not a priority this year and such reports have not been reviewed.
 As staff is available, a small sample of reports with noncritical findings will be reviewed.